Geordie Theatre School (GTS) is all about jumping in, having fun, working together and finding your voice!

 Is your child’s school not on our current list?
 Let us know and we’ll reach out to see about starting your very own GTS After School program!

-For our 10th anniversary GTS has partnered with the Dollard Centre for the Arts to offer GTS West – a new series of theatre classes for youth in the West Island!
-Our inaugural Fall Session will offer the unique GTS experience on Saturdays from October to December:
+GTS has partnered with the Dollard Centre for the Arts to offer GTS West – a new series of theatre classes for youth in the West Island!
+After very successful inaugural Fall & Winter Sessions, we are excited to return once more for the Spring Session and to remain IN-PERSON!
+Our unique GTS experience will run on Saturdays from April 23rd to June 11th, 2022.
+The classes are:

-For more information or to REGISTER, please visit the Dollard Centre for the Arts.
+For more information, please visit the Dollard Centre for the Arts.

 Have you ever wanted to bring a puppet to life?
 Act for the camera?
 Execute an epic stage battle?
 Sing and dance to your favourite musical?
 Perform a Shakespearean monologue?
 Audition with confidence?
 Then join us for one of our GTS Specialty Workshops!